nhayward/book-light-editorial/pages/05.resources/04.articles/the-mummy-prologues/item.md

 **Jeni:** Yes!
 I’m especially excited that it means we will get to start sharing the queries and blurbs we critique on each episode.
 That’s something a lot of listeners have been asking for, so I’m really happy we’ve found a way to provide that.

-##### Next month, we will be watching _Eternal Sunshine of the Spotless Mind_.
+**Next month, we will be watching _Eternal Sunshine of the Spotless Mind_.
 We will also have another query or blurb critique.
-If you want your query featured on the podcast, you can find the details about how to do that on our website or Twitter page.
+If you want your query featured on the podcast, you can find the details about how to do that on our website or Twitter page.**

-##### You can also find our podcast on our website, storychatradio.com.
+!!!!!
+You can also find our podcast on our website, storychatradio.com.
 Or you can follow us on [Spotify](https://open.spotify.com/show/3o7zYGOeJMHfKFdCrhlILb?target=_blank), [Apple Podcasts](https://podcasts.apple.com/us/podcast/story-chat-radio/id1483688097?target=_blank), [Google Podcasts](https://podcasts.google.com/?feed=aHR0cHM6Ly9zdG9yeWNoYXRyYWRpby5saWJzeW4uY29tL3Jzcw&ep=14), or many other streaming services.
 While you’re there, please leave us a rating.
 You can also follow us on [Twitter](http://www.twitter.com/storychatradio?target=_blank) and [Instagram](http://www.instagram.com/storychatradio?target=_blank) @StoryChatRadio.